YiBin-CHN/CMCM/README.md

 python resize.py --image_dir [image_dir] --output_dir [output_dir]
 ```

-The build_vocab.py script can be used to build vocabulary.
-The obtained pkl file can be placed in the voc directory.
+The build_vocab.py can be used to build vocabulary.

 ## Training & Test
-Run maintbi.py and mainibt.py script to train and test the model for sentence and image ordering.
+Run maintbi.py and mainibt.py to train and test the model for sentence and image ordering.

 ```
 python main.py